Month: July 2009

 Using rsync for replication on OS X

 I recently began a quest to replicate my house data with a hosting service so if my house goes up in a fire I still have my data elsewhere.
-The utility that seems to work the best for this is called rsync, and is available on most flavors of Unix, including Apple’s OS X. Why… Continue reading Using rsync for replication on OS X
+The utility that seems to work the best for this is called rsync, and is available on most flavors of Unix, including Apple’s OS X. Why is it good?
+Well, rsync talks to the remote host and compares file meta-data like modified times, checksums, etc. to determine if a file needs to be transmitted.
+It can handle partial file retransmission which is very nice if your dealing with large files.
+It’s much more efficient than other methods that clumsily send all data over the line to have the destination server determine if the data should be discarded or not.
+Here’s an example of the command I use (disk1 is a directory with a bunch of directories and files):

 The 4th Electrical Element, Memristor

 Last year HP Labs was able to create the long theorized electrical element, the Memristor.
 While most people have not heard anything about the memristor, it will soon change the whole face of our electronics world.
-The Memristor was a theoretical element in electronics that was postulated in the late 1960’s and was finally created… Continue reading The 4th Electrical Element, Memristor
+The Memristor was a theoretical element in electronics that was postulated in the late 1960’s and was finally created in 2008.
+Our entire electronics work today is only based on the other 3 elements – Resistor, Capacitor, and Inductor.

 Computer Hardware Chart